forestdb/forestdb.org/models/politeness-qud.md

 //QUDFun("What is it?", 5)
 ~~~~

-In Chapter 9, Brown and Levinson (1987) explored the notion of a speaker who takes into account epistemic considerations when deciding upon an utterance so as to communicate an informative accounts rather than to save one's face (reputation or self image).
-Yoon, Tessler, et al. (2016) formalized this idea in RSA model where one has to self calculate and consider epistemic utility (informative) purposes or social utility (social considerations) when deciding upon an utterance.
+In Chapter 9, Brown and Levinson (1987) explored the notion of a speaker who takes into account epistemic considerations when deciding upon an utterance so as to communicate an informative account rather than to save one's face (reputation or self image).
+Yoon, Tessler, et al. (2016) formalized this idea in an RSA model where one has to self calculate and consider epistemic utility (informative) purposes or social utility (social considerations) when deciding upon an utterance.

 In this model, Lambda is a physical parameter that weighs emphasis on social versus epistemic utility: